Toxylee/Ecommerce_Project/README.md

 Special thanks to the developers of Java Spring Boot, Lombok, Spring Data JPA, and MySQL for providing the tools and technologies necessary to build this ecommerce platform.

 Team Members
-Zikrulahi Atobatele - Team Lead
+Zikrulahi Atobatele - (Team Lead),
-Uzoma Nwachukwu
+Uzoma Nwachukwu,
-Tokunbo Ogunjobi
+Tokunbo Ogunjobi,
-Victor Otubure
+Victor Otubure,
-Samuel Onyedikachi - PM
+Samuel Onyedikachi - (PM)